ZGB97/entra-id-zero-trust-lab/README.md

 <h2>Description</h2>
 This project demonstrates enterprise access controls in Microsoft Entra ID P2 by configuring Conditional Access, Access Reviews, and Privileged Identity Management (PIM).
+<h4>In this lab I:</h4>

+- Enforced MFA for admins
+- Simulated audit/recertification processes with Access Reviews
-In this lab I enforced MFA for admins, simulated audit/recertification processes, and implemented just-in-time role activation to align with Zero Trust principles.
-I also created an Audit PDF documenting the Access Control Policy and its evidence.
+- Implemented just-in-time role activation with PIM

+All controls were aligned with NIST SP 800-53 to reflect Zero Trust security principles.
+I also created an Audit PDF documenting the Access Control Policy and attaching evidence screenshots.
 <br />